 Self- Managed Abortion (Abortion Pills – Mifepristone & Misoprostol)

 The World Health Organization (WHO) recognizes these medications as safe and effective for terminating early pregnancies.
-Medical abortion can be used beyond 13 weeks, but self-managed abortion is recommended for earlier gestations with proper guidance.
+Medical abortion can be used beyond 13 weeks.
+If you are more than 13 weeks pregnant, the process is different and requires special care, so please reach out to our counseling team for the right guidance and available options.

 How to Use Abortion Pills Safely?
 A Step-by-Step Guide